animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 failures if the enumerated type ever changes.

-As an example, all of this has been demonstrated and tested in the Spring Data for GemFire test suite.
+As an example, all of this has been demonstrated and tested in the Spring Data for VMware GemFire test suite.
 For details, see the [Spring Data](https://github.com/spring-projects/spring-data-geode) repository in GitHub.

 ### <a id="data-persistence"></a>Data Persistence